Pearson-Higher-Ed/o-collapse/README.md

 ## Quick start

-Add `class="o-collapse"` and `data-o-component="o-collapse"` to the target element to enable collapse.
+Add `class="o-collapse"` to the target element to enable collapse.
 You can use a link with `href` or a button with `data-target` as the trigger:

 ```html
 <a href="#collapse-example" data-toggle="o-collapse" aria-controls="collapse-example" aria-expanded="false">Link trigger</a>